 - Place the cornstarch in a large bowl.

-- Mix in the beauty product of your choice with your hands--it will just start coming together and it will be pliable and very, very smooth.
+- Mix in the hair conditioner with your hands–it will just start coming together and it will be pliable and very, very smooth.
+If desired, add a drop or two or food coloring.

-- You may need to add more conditioner/shaving cream/lotion as you go).
+- You may need to add more conditioner as you go.
 Use food coloring to color as desired.
 Keep covered when not in use.

 - Don’t use the expensive hair condition or lotion, but I do recommend something that is either scent-free or a scent that you/your kids like.